-I really consider what I do in the art fields as a part time business.
+I consider what I do in the art fields as a part-time business.
 It is part of my lifestyle of living versus a source of any steady income that I could reliably live on.
-While one could make a living full time in other specialty areas of photography such as portraits, photographing children, wedding photography and commercial photography as a few samples, it is difficult to make money selling art of any medium.
+While one could make a living full time in other specialty areas of photography such as portraits, photographing children, wedding photography, and commercial photography as a few samples, it is difficult to make money selling the art of any medium.

 1. What different things have you learned that you wish you had known before beginning your business as an artist?

 While your question is more about after college, I feel it is more important to determine if this is the right field for you while in college.
 This directly relates to what you know before you start your business.

 If I was coming out of college with a photography degree, which was my first degree, I would want to be aware of the business opportunities that were available to me from working as a paid intern, paid photographers assistant, taking a job as a photographer or working for myself.
 I would research the number of job opportunities available and how much they pay.